BODY AWARENESS GUIDE AND EMBODIMENT COACH

 Two zingers of awareness were key to this rediscovery.
 First, I noticed that I had to be open to experiencing myself 'from the inside out'.
 Next, I realized that in everyone of the body-based modalities I studied, I was cultivating the capacity for 'simply paying attention'.

 InnerSPA (formerly called Befriending the Body) originated over 30 years ago when I began supporting other people to experience themselves 'from the inside out' by 'simply paying attention'.
 Our body experienced from within is a brilliant teacher!
-When people learn to hear the somatic messages from the body the outcomes are always suprising, relevant and rewarding.
+When people learn to hear messages from the body the outcomes are always suprising, relevant and rewarding.

 InnerSPA is my practice of guiding others to realize their potential for listening to their bodies.
 This practice is enriched by my work as: